Wave, Particle, or a Third Possibility?: Introduction

-Being both point-like and extended, a clustor is a hybrid object that combines certain attributes of both particles and waves.
-In particular, the point-like manifestations of a free clustor can have a spatial distribution that is quasi-periodic.
-Therefore, in addition to its point-like aspect, such a clustor possesses an attribute that is analogous to the wavelength of a harmonic wave.
-In future publications it will be shown that the dynamics of this hybrid object can lead to phenomena that are normally attributed to the interference of physical waves.
+Being both point-like and extended, a DEO is a hybrid object that combines certain attributes of both particles and waves.
+In particular, the point-like manifestations of a free DEO can have a spatial distribution that is quasi-periodic.
+Therefore, in addition to its point-like aspect, such a DEO possesses an attribute that is analogous to the wavelength of a harmonic wave.
+In future papers it will be shown that the dynamics of this hybrid object can lead to phenomena, as in the double slit experiment, that are normally attributed to the interference of physical waves.

-Although it is possible for a clustor to exist in an unextended state, no such clustors are likely to be found in nature.
-Any clustor that is found in, or has been specially prepared in, an unextended state is nearly certain to become discretely extended upon interaction with the environment.
-This behavior will be illustrated below by an encounter between an unextended free clustor and a rectangular barrier.
-Thus, naturally occurring clustors are almost certain to be discretely extended due to a history of countless interactions with the environment.
+Although it is possible for a DEO to exist in an unextended state, no such DEOs are likely to be found in nature.
+Any DEO that is found in, or has been specially prepared in, an unextended state is nearly certain to become discretely extended upon interaction with the environment.
+This behavior will be illustrated below (section~\ref{sec:barrier interaction}) by an encounter between an unextended free DEO and a rectangular barrier.
+Thus, naturally occurring DEOs are almost certain to be discretely extended due to a history of countless interactions with the environment.